 Our Bariatric Wheelchair has a maximum weight cap of 800 pounds, these heavy duty wheelchairs can accommodate nearly any user with a maximum seat width of 30″ in width.
 Karman carries a full range of heavy duty wheelchairs, from economical bariatric transport wheelchairs, to complex highly-configurable / custom models.
 We also have the lightest weight bariatric wheelchair in the industry for its seat width and weight cap.

 Standing in a wheelchair is one of the most influential products we’ve designed and manufactured in our efforts to allow the mobility impaired to take their lives back into their hands.
-We didn’t stop by just allowing people to stand in a wheelchair; we made it the most competitive price product in its category driving economy into everyday house holds.
+We didn’t stop by just allowing people to stand in a wheelchair; we made it the most competitive priced product in its category, driving economy into everyday house holds.
 Read more on all benefits, funding sources, and finance options if you’re interested in your wheelchair helping you to stand.

 Our S-Shape Seating System offers many advantages over the standard manual wheelchair seat.
 Not only is pressure distributed more evenly across the legs and rear, it also offers a more stable seating surface and prevents forward slippage.
 The world’s first S-Shaped ergonomic seating developed specifically for comfort and ergonomics.
 With over 22 patents and launched as a Global Product, this unique product is capable of relieving pressure, reducing sliding and promoting good posture.
 All of our S-ERGO frames are CRASH TESTED.
 This challenge was met with Ultralight Weight, Ergonomics, Comfort, and Safety in mind and with an end product setting the bar for the highest of quality possible.
 Learn more optional cushions treated by AEIGIS® providing an anti-microbial coated seating system.

-Click on the following links and videos that goes in depth on AEIGIS® technology and don’t forget to watch the video.
+Click on the following links and videos that go in depth on AEIGIS® technology and don’t forget to watch the video.
 It’s complicated and technical, but to keep things simple, just know it’s the best on the market and we’re proud to feature it.
 CLICK HERE for video.
 All AEIGIS® cushions are machine washable and dry-able.
 Most can be easily removed without any tools.

 YES, building a wheelchair is not just welding frames and assembling it together.
 Finding the most effective geometries and weld methods is truly an art.
 We never sacrifice safety, in fact, we excel at it as one of the only manufactures that makes this a standard practice found in all S-ERGO frames.